Step 4 – Final Signing with the Notary & Opening Your Spanish Bank Account

 Next steps include:

-Depending on whether the property is new or second-hand, you’ll need to pay VAT, transfer tax, or registration duties.
+Depending on the type of property (new or resale), you will need to pay the corresponding taxes, such as VAT, transfer tax, or registration duties.

-Once taxes are paid, the deed is submitted to the Land Registry (Registro de la Propiedad) for official registration under your name.
+Once the taxes have been paid, the deed is sent to the Land Registry (Registro de la Propiedad) so the property can be officially registered in your name.

-After registration, which may take a few months, you’ll receive the final registered deed — your official proof of ownership.
+After registration, which may take a few months, you will receive the registered authentic deed, meaning your final title of ownership.

 Important Notes